 Craft and activity books aren’t just for little kids.
-These tween activity books are the perfect way to beat summer boredom – or any time of year.
+These tween activity books are the perfect way to beat boredom for kids ages 8 to 12.

 Disclosure: This blog contains affiliate links.
 As an Amazon Associate and member of other affiliate programs, Keri Houchin earns a commission from qualifying purchases at no additional cost to you.